 Maybe you earn more now and can afford to put money into savings or even repay an extra amount every month.
 Perhaps you just want the flexibility to draw down funds.
 When refinancing, you can choose a loan with the features that suit you and your finances.

-You'd like to access some of the equity you have built up in your home
+Access equity built up in your home

 Whether you would like to renovate your home or buy an investment property, refinancing is an opportunity to access the equity in your home and use it.